tsnellgrove/dark_castle3/doc/to_do.md

 		- IDEA: office workers on death march project; must bring TTL report to shredder
 		- IDEA: led by bearded application developer, heart-string-pulling retirement party at end
 		- IDEA: always saved by IT person at critical moment

+*** Introduce multi-room puzzle ***
+- IDEA: trigger in one room, switch in 2nd room, effect in 3rd room

 *** New Room Update ***
 - IDEA: convert Moat to actual rooms?